minnojs/minnojs.github.io/content/en/docs/start/_index.md

 However, it does not scale well to multiple studies, and requires direct tinkering with the files.
 For detailed instructions on how to set it up see [this blog post](/blog/2020/03/12/simple-csv-server).

-Some commercial sollutions exist that allow direct pluging in of MinnoJS studies.
+Some commercial solutions exist that allow direct pluging in of MinnoJS studies.
 You can [integrate](/blog/2020/01/01/using-minno-with-qualtrics) time sensitive tasks in [Qualtrics](www.qualtrics.com).
 We have a few ready-made extentions that can help you run on Qualtrics tasks such as the [IAT](https://minnojs.github.io/blog/2020/03/05/running-project-implicits-iat-from-qualtrics/), the [AMP](https://minnojs.github.io/blog/2020/07/27/running-the-amp-on-qulatrics/), and [Evaluative Priming](https://minnojs.github.io/blog/2020/08/07/running-the-evaluative-priming-task-on-qulatrics/).
 You can also run Minno.js studies on [Pavlovia](https://minnojs.github.io/blog/2021/03/17/using-minnojs-with-pavlovia/).